5 Ways to Maximize Your Summer Internship Experience

 Understand the culture

 Each company is different.
 Therefore, despite similarities in job descriptions, each internship experience is different.
 On the job, you will be exposed to a completely new environment, one that is very different from the one at CMC or even an on-campus job.
 Everything will feel less familiar.
-Therefore, you must quickly adapt to the change in pace, daily tasks, and lifestyle by absorbing as much information about the workplace culture as you can.
+You must quickly adapt to the change in pace, daily tasks, and lifestyle by absorbing as much information about the workplace culture as you can.

 Some factors to consider are your decision making, personal tasks, and social choices.